 Moroccan Carrot Salad

-• Carrots - You can either shred them yourself or take the help of the grocery store and buy already shredded carrots.
+• Carrots: You can either shred them yourself or take the help of the grocery store and buy already shredded carrots.
+If you prefer to slice the carrots, cut them into a julienne slices.

-• Grainy Mustard - This brings tang to the dressing while also helping it to emulsify.
+• Grainy Mustard: This brings tang to the dressing while also helping it to emulsify.
+You can also use Dijon mustard if you prefer!

 • Salt